 - There is no legal requirement to pay yourself the National Minimum Wage, unless you have a contract of employment with your own company which states otherwise (this is very unusual).

-If you are not caught by IR35, and you are not the sole director of your company without any other employees, you may benefit from paying yourself a higher salary than £8,164, and claiming the Employment Allowance (EA) as follows:
+If you are not caught by IR35, and not the sole director / employee of your company earning over the Secondary Threshold, it may be tax-efficient to pay yourself a higher salary than £8,424, and claim the Employment Allowance (EA):

 - You can find out more about the EA, and see a calculation here.